HarperDB/documentation/docs/support/index.md

 **What operating system should I use to run HarperDB?**

-HarperDB applications can be developed on all major operating systems: Linux, Windows, and MacOS.
-However, Linux is strongly recommended for production use.
+All major operating systems: Linux, Windows, and macOS.
+However, running HarperDB on Windows and macOS is intended only for development and evaluation purposes.
+Linux is strongly recommended for production use.

 **How are HarperDB’s SQL and NoSQL capabilities different from other solutions?**